Height: 20 feet

 Edible Qualities

-American Plum is a small tree that is typically grown for its edible qualities.
+American Plum is a small tree that is commonly grown for its edible qualities.
 It produces small gold round fruit (technically 'drupes') with a ruby-red blush and yellow flesh which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a tart taste and a fleshy texture.

 The fruit are most often used in the following ways: